 Blockchain is a trusted, distributed ledger with shared business processes.

 Blockchain is so called because Bitcoin transactions are stored as ‘blocks’.
-When a Bitcoin is created or changes hands, a new transaction record gets created comprising blocks of data about transaction request, authorization, execution, sender and receiver.
+When a Bitcoin is created or changes hands, a new transaction record gets created comprising blocks of data about transaction request, authorisation, execution, sender and receiver.
 All blocks are linked via an encrypted algorithm creating a chain and, hence, the name Blockchain.

 It’s distributed because instead of a central database, records are distributed across all participating network member computers.
 Entire network collectively creates, approves the transactions and maintains the records.
 Thus, encryption and decentralisation are the heart and soul of Blockchain technology.